 A numeric value that corresponds to a word can be represented with different meanings.
 For example, the frequency of occurrence of a word in a document can either be represented as, a tf-idf (term frequency- inverse document frequency) value or as a probabilistic distribution of topics for a word.

-The Document Term Matrix (DTM) computed for documents as in Table 2, is the input to the model on which probabilistic mathematical operations are performed.
+The Document Term Matrix (DTM) computed for documents as in Table 2, is the input to the model and Table 3 is a sample output: